HK388-rgb/Education/README.md

 Ideas:
 Centralized Patient Respiratory.
-This would be a portal to store details of pateints and this could be used as a central respiratory for woking based on the issues to connect with the pateints.
+This would be a portal to store details of pateints and this could be used as a pateints having a repiratory issues.

 Group Number: 18